Vidhi-Khare/vidhikhare8898/README.md

 _Description_ : Creates a unnamed pipe using pipe system call and performs read and write operations over unnamed pipe using read and write system call respectively, after completion it closes the unnamed pipe using close system call.

 _Parameters_ :
-  1. file_name (char \*) -> name of the pipe, here it is equivalent to type of file.
+  1. file_name (char \*) -> Name of the pipe, here it is equivalent to type of file

 _Return_ : None.

 ## RegularFile.h

-Implements the create, read, write and status functionalities for reguar files.
+Implements the create, read, write and status functionalities for regular files.

 ### void regular_file(int argc, char \*\*argv)